CraryPrimitiveMan/awesome-with-star/awesome/h4cc_awesome-elixir.md

 * [loom](https://github.com/asonge/loom) - A CRDT library with δ-CRDT support. :star:160
 * [luhn](https://github.com/ma2gedev/luhn_ex) - Luhn algorithm in Elixir. :star:8
 * [lz4](https://github.com/szktty/erlang-lz4) - LZ4 bindings for Erlang for fast data compressing. :star:47
+* [machinery](https://github.com/joaomdmoura/machinery) - A state machine library for structs in general, it integrates with Phoenix out of the box. :star:62
 * [memoize](https://github.com/os6sense/DefMemo) - A memoization macro (defmemo) for elixir using a genserver backing store. :star:28
 * [merkle_tree](https://github.com/yosriady/merkle_tree) - A Merkle hash tree implementation in Elixir. :star:48
 * [minmaxlist](https://github.com/seantanly/elixir-minmaxlist) - Elixir library extending `Enum.min_by/2`, `Enum.max_by/2` and `Enum.min_max_by/2` to return a list of results instead of just one. :star:4